Giselda’s Food & Yoga

-Living as an expat in Africa, France, Turkey, Libya, Shanghai and travelling to many different countries further expanding her culinary repertoire.
+Living as an expat in Malawi, France, Turkey, Libya and Shanghai further expanded her culinary repertoire.

 Giselda started creating Malaysian food with local produce for bespoke events and gatherings in Wiltshire, England, 15 years ago.

-She found, sneaking out from time to time, sharing her cooking passions, enhanced her very important skill of ‘Full Time Mum’!!
+She found that sneaking out from time to time to share her cooking passions, enhanced her very important skill of ‘Full Time Mum’!!

-Our cafe Fru-t-Pop, in Kuala Lumpur, introducing delicious 100% organic ice lollies to schools, 100% organic ingredients in our cafe food.
-Selling organic vegetables from local farms at our cafe with a very small charge to customers.
-This made fresh organic vegetables very attractive to the small local community the cafe was based in.
+Fru-t-Pop in Kuala Lumpur introduced delicious, 100% organic ice lollies to schools and 100% organic ingredients in the cafe food.
+Selling organic vegetables from local farms at the cafe with a very small charge to customers.
+This made fresh organic vegetables attractive to the small, local community the cafe was based in.

-Running workshops for children of all ages, teaching them to make our ice lollies.
-Naturally delicious treats.
+Running workshops for children of all ages, teaching them to make naturally delicious ice lollies.

 Employing vulnerable foreign workers – so they could return to home countries.
 Many were stranded in Malaysia with no passport or money.

-Permanently based in the UK since 2016, Giselda is now creating Malaysian bowl food for bespoke events and gatherings that tantalise tastebuds using locally sourced produce.
+Permanently based in the U.K. since 2015, Giselda is now creating Malaysian bowl food for bespoke events and gatherings.
+Her aim is to tantalise tastebuds, fusing locally sourced produce with traditional recipes.
 She specialises in responsibly sourced Game.

-My yoga mat has always been my ‘return to self’ space, especially, in the last 4 years, when I started an unexpected new chapter in my life.
+My yoga mat has always been my ‘return to self’ space, especially in the last 5 years when I started an unexpected new chapter in my life.

 I have been a student for 25 years, experiencing its many forms through wonderful teachers from all over the world during my expat wanderings and living in different countries.

-In 2019, a string of unplanned events enabled the gift of spending a month in Dharamsala, India, exploring the deeper, meaning of this ancient healing art.
-I qualified as a beginners level Hatha yoga teacher.
+In 2019, a string of unplanned events enabled the gift of spending a month in Dharamsala, India, exploring the deeper meaning of this ancient healing art.
+I qualified as a beginner level Hatha yoga teacher.

-This year 2020, I am embarking on a 3 year, level 4 teacher training course with the British Wheel of Yoga to further enhance my teaching skills.
+This year (2020), I am embarking on a 3 year level 4 teacher training course with the British Wheel of Yoga to enhance my teaching skills.